opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Party
 -----

-Political organization with which office holders and candidates may be affiliated.
+A subclass of ``Organization`` (as described in [OCDEP 5](http://opencivicdata.readthedocs.io/en/latest/proposals/0005.html) for representing a political party with which office holders and candidates may be affiliated.

-id
-    Open Civic Data-style id in the format ``ocd-party/{{uuid}}``.

-name
-    The name of the party (string).

 abbreviation
     **optional**